claire-mayfield/itp/Final-Project/README.md

 ### Step 3a: Getting Started
 - Next, I coded the main page of my website.
 I started with [this code](https://www.w3schools.com/html/tryit.asp?filename=tryhtml_default).
 - This code informs the browser that the code is in HTML, contains metadata, establishes the title of the page (what you see as the title of the tab), and defines that body of the document.
 Then, it establishes a heading and a paragraph.
+- Then, I used [this code](https://www.w3schools.com/tags/tag_center.ASP) to center my text.

 ### Step 3b: Fonts
 - Next, I used [this code](https://blog.hubspot.com/website/web-safe-html-css-fonts) to establish the font for this page.
 I chose the font "Optima", as shown in #21 on the website.